sentinel-official/sentinel/wallet/README.md

 Windows
 ---

-- In This Version You Can Launch The App Without ```Run As Administrator```, anyhow a prompt will be shown to give admin access
+- In this version you can launch the app without ```Run As Administrator```, anyhow a prompt will be shown to give admin access.

 - Run the Sentinel***.exe file, You'll See The Sentinel Logo and after a little wait, the app will open.